mit-dci/opencx/features.md

  - [x] ~~Correct dynamic confirmations~~ fixed but I just changed it to 6, but it *could* be made a lot better because I made it easy to do so.
  - [x] **Get robust way of adding multiple tokens**
  - [x] Fix issue with price calculation on sell side
- - [ ] Fix SQL Injection vulnerability lol
+ - [ ] Fix SQL Injection
  - [ ] Lightning Features
    - [ ] Protocol for custodial only-on-orderbook exchange
+   - [ ] Lightning atomic swap
+     - [x] OpenCX code for off-chain HTLC-based atomic swaps and cross-chain channel management
+     - [ ] Lit code for HTLC-based atomic swaps
    - [x] Lightning fund and push deposit
-   - [ ] Lightning withdrawal
+   - [x] Lightning withdrawal
-   - [ ] Lightning push back on withdrawal channel as deposit
+   - [x] Lightning push back on withdrawal channel as deposit
    - [ ] Magic: fully non custodial exchange without the free option problem

 ## Note on phishing
 If people were to tell other people "send me bitcoin and I'll credit you on my OpenCX exchange" that's ripe for phishing.
 It's just a bitcoin/vertcoin/litecoin/lightning node, how do people know that's the service being provided?
-Even if this were "non-custodial," I could be like "oh your funds will be put into an orderbook when you send them," and you'd have no way of knowing if that's true.
-You could put your funds in a "non-custodial smart contract" "DEX" like nash, and I could just take your funds.

 ## Note on proofs
 One thing I've been more and more interested in as a research topic has been the idea of a publicly auditable exchange.
 This means that things like Provisions will be produced.